ServiceNow/sncicd-install-app/README.md

 - **rollbackVersion** - The previously installed version.

 Environment variable should be set up in the Step 1
-- snowUsername - Username to ServiceNow instance
+- nowUsername - Username to ServiceNow instance
-- snowPassword - Password to ServiceNow instance
+- nowPassword - Password to ServiceNow instance
-- snowInstallInstance - ServiceNow instance where application will be installed
+- nowInstallInstance - ServiceNow instance where application will be installed
 - appSysID - Required if app_scope is not specified.
 The sys_id of the application
 - appScope - Required if app_sys_id is not specified.
 The scope name of the application, such as x_aah_custom_app
 - baseAppVersion - Only applicable if Application Customization is active.
 Version of the base application on which to apply the customizations